 Going to a Mariners game on a budget?
-Here are the best food deals at T-Mobile Park
+Here are the best food and drink deals at T-Mobile Park

 Grilled cheese: $7 at The Big Cheese (Section 111)

-The thick slabs of brioche bread made for an underwhelming bread-to-cheese ratio, but Beecher’s cheese has the ability to save any dish, and it was still filling.
-You can add bacon for an extra dollar, and tomato soup is another cheap option at $7.
+The thick slabs of brioche bread made for an underwhelming bread-to-cheese ratio, but Beecher’s cheese has the ability to save any dish, and it was filling.
+You can add bacon for an extra dollar, and tomato soup is another inexpensive option at $7.

 Mac and cheese: $6.50 at Fat’s Chicken (The ‘Pen)